Raspberry Pi Foundation

 Context

-Raspberry Pi had been relying on Trinket, an open-source code platform integrated across multiple products.
-It worked, but it was borrowed infrastructure with real limitations: no control over the experience, no ability to adapt it for our specific users, and no way to serve the breadth of contexts the Foundation needed.
-We decided to build our own.
-I was the designer at the conception.
+Raspberry Pi had been using Trinket, an open-source code platform embedded across multiple Foundation products.
+It worked, but it was borrowed infrastructure with real limitations: no control over the experience, no ability to adapt it for a specific audience, and no way to serve the range of contexts the Foundation needed.
+The decision was made to build their own.
+I was the designer from day one.

 Problem

 The brief was technical.
 The real problem was human.
-A code editor for children learning to code for the first time needs to optimise for something most editors ignore: the feeling that you can do this.
-The moment a child hits an error and doesn't understand it is the moment they close the tab.
-The interface either prevents that moment or causes it.
-There's no neutral ground.
+Most code editors are optimised for speed and power.
+This one had to optimise for something different: the feeling that you can do this.
+The moment a child hits an error they do not understand is the moment they close the tab.
+Every interface decision either prevents that moment or causes it.
+There is no neutral ground.
+External feedback after launch confirmed this.
+Reviewers noted the absence of Intellisense-style prompting as a significant gap for beginners, and early versions required learners to switch between instructions and the editor in separate tabs, adding friction at exactly the moment focus mattered most.

 Goal